 - Obtain final inspections from the Building Dept.

 It seems like a lot of work… and it is.
 It took me the equivalent of seven (7) eight hour days to do the job, working weekends at my own pace.
 A professional 2- or 3 man crew could knock it off in 3 to 5 days.
 I received quotes at around $5,000 just to build the shower basin, set the toilet and hook up the sewage pump.
-Most of the contractors I spoke with didn’t want to pull a building permit – which would require code inspections – always a cause for concern over the quality of work in my mind.
+Most of the contractors I spoke with didn’t want to pull a building permit – which would require code inspections – always a cause for concern over the quality of work and compliance with building codes.

 Basement Bathroom Plumbing Rough-In

-The 5 feet wide by 11 feet long bathroom was bare walls and concrete floors with stubs for the plumbing.
+The 5 feet wide by 11 feet long bathroom was bare walls and concrete floors with stubs for the plumbing rough-in as installed by the home builder.
 Notice the rough hole in drywall on the left.
 The sewage basin is in a sealed room through this hole.
 More on this later.